clorisczy/property/README.md

 "The unsafe living conditions, particularly the continuous malfunction of the smoke alarm, have had a severe and escalating impact on my physical and mental health.

-For the past several days, the smoke alarm has been going off almost every morning between 8:00 and 10:00 AM, lasting intermittently for one to two hours.
+For the past several days, the smoke alarm has been going off almost every morning between 9:00 and 11:00 AM, lasting intermittently for one to two hours.
 This problem has persisted for nearly a week.
 I have a pre-existing medical condition, myocarditis (heart inflammation), and I already struggle with sleep irregularities due to academic stress.

 During the first two days, I tried to tolerate the situation.
 However, from the third day onward, I began to experience anticipatory anxiety — knowing that the alarm would go off again around the same time caused extreme tension throughout the night.
 I became unable to fall asleep, constantly waiting for the noise to start.
 This mental strain triggered palpitations, nervous weakness, and insomnia, worsening my physical condition.

-As a result, I have not had a full night of proper sleep for almost a week.
+As a result, I have not had a full night of proper sleep for several days.
 My heart condition has been aggravated, my mind often feels unclear and disoriented, and I have experienced significant hair loss due to prolonged stress.
 I have been using Minoxidil (Rogaine) to restore my hair before, but the recent situation has caused a severe setback, undoing months of progress.

 In addition, I want to emphasize that these poor living conditions have also had a serious impact on my physical health as a woman.

-On the second day after I moved in, it happened to be the first day of my menstrual period.
+On the first evening after I moved in, it happened to be the first day of my menstrual period.
 I always experience severe menstrual cramps on the first day, accompanied by heavy bleeding.
-However, because there was no hot water in the unit at that time, I could only use cold water to wash.
+However, because there was no hot water in the unit at that evening, I could only use cold water to wash.
 As a result, my body temperature dropped, and I became sick the following day — I was in so much pain that I could not get out of bed for the entire day.

 Moreover, I have acid reflux (gastroesophageal reflux disease) and must eat clean, freshly prepared food.
 Normally, I cook for myself to manage my diet.
 But since the refrigerator was broken and could not keep food fresh, I was unable to buy or store meat, eggs, or vegetables.
 For the past several days, I have been forced to rely on takeout meals, which are oily and unhealthy.
 Because of this, my stomach condition has worsened again, and I am now experiencing frequent discomfort and indigestion.